How To Make a Triple Shot Espresso

 • You need to leave some room in the basket after tamping.
 The coffee puck cannot touch the brew head when you lock in the portafilter.
 This is called headspace.
 This probably one of the most overlooked details in espresso brewing, yet so important.

-• If you have a PID, set the temperature at 199-201°F. If you have lighter roasts, you could go a bit higher to increase extraction.
+• If you have a , set the temperature at 199-201°F. If you have lighter roasts, you could go a bit higher to increase extraction.
 If you have a very dark roast you can go lower than that.

 • When you time your shot, you need to start the timer with the first drop of espresso.
 The 25 seconds extraction time is the time coffee is in contact with the water.
 You can also calibrate various extraction times, and see ho you like it.
 I like the whole range from a ristretto to a lungo.
 Sometimes my lungos take 30 seconds to pour.